ishitakokate/project-dopamine/README.md

 like Intel's Loihi 2.
-When reward signals are programmable parameters (as they are in neuromorphic systems), the design map produced here provides quantitative guidance for engineers: intervals below 200ms risk sensitivity collapse regardless of variability; intervals of 200-400ms with moderate-to-high variability maintain healthy sensitivity while maximizing engagement.
+When reward signals are programmable parameters (as they are in neuromorphic systems), the design map produced here provides quantitative guidance for engineers: intervals below 200ms risk sensitivity collapse regardless of variability, while intervals of 200-400ms with moderate-to-high variability maintain healthy sensitivity while maximizing engagement.

-The adversarial reward hacking problem in RL — where environments are engineered to maximize reward frequency — maps directly onto the dysregulation mechanism characterized here, providing a principled basis for minimum reward interval constraints in hardware implementations.
+The adversarial reward hacking problem in RL, where environments are engineered to maximize reward frequency, maps directly onto the dysregulation mechanism characterized here, providing a principled basis for minimum reward interval constraints in hardware implementations.